mrharmonies/dotkoma/README.md

 cd src
 gcc -o dk *.c
 ```
-this will generate an executable file call `dk`, short for DotKoma.
+this will generate an executable file called `dk`, short for DotKoma.

 ## running dotkoma
 to use dotkoma, just run the executable followed by the filename